-WJEMSD 9,2/3 The second source of information was collected from empirical investigations on the impact made by the various SETAs in supporting small, medium and micro enterprises (SMME) levy payers in skills development.
+The second source of information was collected from empirical investigations on the impact made by the various SETAs in supporting small, medium and micro enterprises (SME) levy payers in skills development.
 The SETAs are not identified, but whatever is mentioned is common to many of them.

-In addition to the information from SETAs, data are also used from impact assessment studies conducted for the Department of Trade and Industry and the Department of Science and Tachnelogy
+In addition to the information from SETAs, data are also used from impact assessment studies conducted for the Department of Trade and Industry and the Department of Science and Technology.

-130 Department of Science and Technology.

-Results